quickwit-oss/quickwit/README.md

 - Distributed search
 - Distributed indexing with Kafka
 - Native support for Kafka & Kinesis with exactly-once semantics
-- Ingest JSON documents with or without a strict schema
+- Schemaless or strict schema indexing
-- Support for key metrics via Prometheus (or any front-end that support Prometheus)
+- Works out of the box with sensible defaults
 - Lightweight Embedded UI
-- Works out of the box with sensible defaults

 ### 🔮 Roadmap